RohinMahesh/Drift_Monitoring/README.md

 2. Distributional shifts in your target variable
 3. Distributional shifts in your model predictions

 While monitoring is a powerful method for covariate shifts, it is vital to have a thorough understanding over the reasons behind these shifts in order to drive down potential false positives.
+Additionally, it is vital to enforce data quality standards upstream to ensure your ML system is learning from high-quality reliable data.
+Great Expectations is an excellent scalable framework for data quality validation.

 In this project, we focus on monitoring covariate shifts in our input feature space by using the EvidentlyAI library.